 Welcome to Cala Galdan!

-When we first arrived to the bay there was a massive brand new catamaran in the middle of the bay – closer to the entrance rather than the beach.
-Then there were about five smaller monohauls all anchored within a few feet of each other right at the boarder of the swimming zone.
+When we first arrived at the bay there was a massive brand new catamaran in the middle of the bay – closer to the entrance rather than the beach.
+Then there were about five smaller monohulls all anchored within a few feet of each other right at the border of the swimming zone.

 My rule of thumb for anchoring is to start at 3x the depth of the water we’re in.

-We spent our first day there playing the golf and the second day we spent time on the pristine beach.
-The spot was perfect – it had restaurants, a couple grocery stores, some shops, a lovely beach and fun stuff for children.
+We spent our first day there playing golf and the second day we spent time on the pristine beach.
+The spot was perfect – it had restaurants, a couple of grocery stores, some shops, a lovely beach, and fun stuff for children.